-Why You Won't Cluck Like A Chicken - What Actually Happens During Hypnotherapy
+Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 Discover the truth about hypnotherapy as we debunk common myths and misconceptions.
 Learn why therapeutic hypnosis empowers rather than controls, and how it can transform your life.